ericminikel/cureffi/_posts/2017-01-10-food-and-drug-law-06.markdown

 The Prescription Drug User Fee Act (PDUFA) of 1992 established a system where drug companies pay FDA "user fees" for the review of their products to supplement appropriations from Congress.
 As of 2017, for instance, the price tag for a New Drug Application is [$2.04 million](http://www.raps.org/Regulatory-Focus/News/2016/08/01/25478/FDA-Unveils-User-Fee-Rates-for-FY-2017/).
 As of 2012, user fees made up 62% of FDA's budget, and Congressional appropriations only 38%.
 While creating a user fee system, Congress and FDA have also enacted various mechanisms to enhance regulatory predictability and accountability by establishing deadlines and performance requirements for FDA review of drugs, and particularly, by establishing a system of regular, defined meetings between sponsors and FDA.

 PDUFA is often credited with reducing wait times for FDA review.
-Here are FDA-published data from our textbook on how PDUFA relates to New Drug Application review times:
+Here are FDA-published data from our textbook on how PDUFA relates to New Drug Application review times for new molecular entities (NMEs):

 ![](/media/2017/01/fda_nda_pdufa.png)